As a Production Volunteer you will be working shifts to earn a perk.

 If an event is not found in our Directories or Pocket Guides, then it isn’t ours and we will be unable to help you with information regarding that event.
 There are hundreds and hundreds of “unofficial” SXSW activities that are mistaken for SXSW organized events.

 Access to events is restricted to the appropriate credential.
-For example, you cannot attend a music panel if you have a Volunteer Film or Interactive Badge.
+For example, you cannot attend a music panel if you have a Volunteer Film, Interactive or Gold Badge.
 You must have a Volunteer Music or Platinum Badge.
 Similarly, most events in the ACC are badge only, which means SXSW Music Wristbands are not permitted to enter.
-Read over the perks grid and become familiar with what can and cannot be accessed with your perk.
+Read over the perks and become familiar with what can and cannot be accessed with your perk.
 Badges all have the same level of access to their appropriate conferences and festivals.
 For example, a Volunteer Gold Badge does not have priority over a Volunteer Film or Interactive Badge and a Volunteer Platinum Badge does not have priority over a Volunteer Music Badge.
 The Volunteer Gold and Platinum Badges mean that you have access to more than one conference and festival.

 Your volunteer commitment comes first.
 Leaving your volunteer shift to catch films, panels, shows, etc. is prohibited and may result in revocation of your perk.
 Make sure and clear all absences from your crew with your crew chiefs or stage manager in advance if you are scheduled to work and there is something you want to see.
 Sometimes it will be no problem at all, but during peak busy times they may need you to stay on shift.